Adolescent to Adult

 Can my teen/young adult have a vocational assessment?

-Anyone over the age of 18 who has a physical disability, can request vocational assessment through the Rehabilitation Centre in Ottawa.
+Anyone over the age of 18, who has a physical disability, can request a vocational assessment at the Rehabilitation Centre in Ottawa.

-- Y’s Owl Maclure, a co-operative centre, ysowlmaclure.org/y1/index.htm
+- Y’s Owl Maclure, a co-operative centre: www.ysowlmaclure.org

 - Live Work Play: liveworkplay.ca